maxh/maxheinritz.com/_posts/2025-09-15-how-to-get-subsidized.md

 **Fidelity**
 - ~4% yield Cash Management Account for checking
-- The only checking-like account with money market yield
 - Debit card with global ATM fee reimbursement
 - Does not support Zelle
 - Robinhood and Wealthfront offer similar programs